 5. Eat a Banana

 Eat a banana or other potassium-rich food.
-Potassium is an electrolyte, and it plays a significant role in some of the mechanisms that control blood flow and heartbeat.
+Potassium is an electrolyte, and it plays a significant role in some of the mechanisms that control blood flow and heartbeat, per the American Heart Association (AHA).

 6. Avoid Unhealthy Foods and Habits

-Refrain from smoking at least one hour before the appointment, as smoke decreases oxygen intake and makes the heart work harder.
+Refrain from smoking at least one hour before your appointment, as smoking can cause a spike in blood pressure and decrease oxygen intake, per the AHA.

-Avoid fatty meals, too — which often contain lots of sodium and increase blood pressure — at least two days before the physical.
+Avoid fatty meals and foods with a lot of salt, too: both often have lots of sodium and can increase blood pressure — at least two days before the physical, per the National Library of Medicine.

 7. Take a Catnap